 The search for the actor who would play young Han Solo in Disney's upcoming spin-off was probably one of the biggest casting calls in movie history: More than 2,500 budding actors lined up to get the iconic part, including young stars such as Jack Reynor, Taron Egerton and Miles Teller.

-But it looks like the space smuggler has finally found a new face: The Hollywood Reporter announced that Alden Ehrenreich, the breakout star from the Coen brothers' Hail, Caesar!, had made it to the last round of the selection.
+But the space smuggler has finally found a new face: Alden Ehrenreich, the breakout star from the Coen brothers' Hail, Caesar!, was the lucky one to make it to the last round of the selection.
 Although it's going to be a challenge to step into Harrison Ford's beloved shoes, playing Han Solo sounds like a fantastic role for an emerging actor such as Ehrenreich, so what do we need to know about him?

 1. He Was Discovered In A Bat Mitzvah Video By Steven Spielberg

 Before joining the star-studded cast of Hail, Caesar!, Ehrenreich actually made his big screen debut thanks to a comedic spoof he had played in for a friend's bat mitzvah.
 It wasn't meant to be a work of art, but lo and behold, Steven Spielberg saw the video and decided Ehrenreich's talent should get a chance in Hollywood.

 In an interview with Rolling Stone, Ehrenreich pointed out how he would never have expected to make it into acting based on this video: